Skip to content

 Newterra is proud to announce the appointment of KEVIN CASSIDY as our new CEO!

-Jim McGivern, Newterra’s Chairman of the Board, said “I am very excited to welcome Kevin to our team as the new CEO.
-Kevin has a track record of growing water and wastewater technology businesses is a strong and ethical leader and has the experience that will enable continued strong growth at Newterra.
+Jim McGivern, Newterra’s Chairman of the Board, said, “I am very excited to welcome Kevin to our team as the new CEO.
+Kevin has a track record of growing water and wastewater technology businesses, is a strong and ethical leader, and has the experience that will enable continued strong growth at Newterra.

 Kevin has spent more than 30 years working for GE and Suez in a variety of senior roles.
 The majority of his experience has been in the water and wastewater industry.
 Kevin is joining Newterra after successfully leading the Engineered Solutions business of Suez, one of the premier service providers in our industry for the last 4 years.